khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 * How des tinnitus work?
 * Also when I think of ears I think of acupuncture and how certain parts of the ear connect to certain parts of the body.
 * I also think because I blast music and attended many concerts with loud music that I have probably damaged my hearing.
 Could one undo this damage?

+## Class 3: Music 1

+Questions:

+* I understand that higher and lower frequencies interact differently with the varying stiffness of the basilar membrane as the cochlea winds but how do the different frequencies interact with our nervous systems?
+Do higher or lower frequency sounds put us more "on guard?"

 # Scientific ecosystem workshop